ANHIG/IMGTHLA/README.md

 * LICENSE.md - a file detailing the licensing of data included in the IPD-IMGT/HLA Database.
 * README.md - This README file
-* hla.dat.zip - An EMBL-ENA style format file containing data from the IPD-IMGT/HLA Database, see (Manual.md) for further details.

 ### Versioning